Proving you have pre-settled or settled status

 Proving your status

-After 31 December 2020, local councils, landlords and employers can check your status online.
+After 31 December 2020, local councils and employers can check your status online.

 You don’t need to carry identity with you to prove your status.